memgraph/sng-demo/post.md

 In this tutorial, we won’t use the testing functionalities so go on ahead and delete the directory `tests` as well as the file `README.rst`.

 Now you need to add the dependencies for our project.
 Given that we are going to run the app inside a Docker container we don't need the dependencies installed locally, only inside the container.
-Copy the files `project.toml` and `poetry.lock` [from here]() and place them in the root directory of the project.<br /><br />
+Copy the files [`project.toml`](https://github.com/g-despot/sng-demo/blob/master/pyproject.toml) and [`poetry.lock`](https://github.com/g-despot/sng-demo/blob/master/poetry.lock) and place them in the root directory of the project.<br /><br />

 # Dockerizing an Application